arrow_back Back to Contract Central

 Why do payment terms matter?

-How do you review payment terms in contracts?
+How do you review invoice payment terms in contracts?

 After locating all the payment terms in each agreement, some important things to focus on when reviewing these provisions include: